VenexCon/100-days-of-code/log.md

   For some reason Github is not updating with my commits since switching laptops, unsure as to why and it's quite irritating.
 I am still working through the javaScript exercises and getting more comfortable with loops and callbac functions.

   So far i have also introdued filter, arrow functions and reduce(), i still need ot take time to get familiar with them, but so far it is going well.
 Goign to set out the base of the new website tonight.

+  Days 5th April - 9th April.

+  Continued with the whats for Tea website and JavaScript.
+Was understandable, but splitting JSON data and manipulation of data will take some time to learn.
+I completed TheOdinProjects JavaScript exercises and some more, as i did not know where to stop at, so it was nice to get comfortable with newer methods and function creations.
+I have yet to finish the JS Foundations but only have two lessons left on TOP so I wil lcarry on with these after Easter.
+I am looking foward to DOM manipulation but no doubt this will take some time to learn.

+ I will also have a play around with shopify and Wordpress as I have an idea for a business and will look to gain experience in creating these websites and becoming familiar with the Ecommerce platforms.